SarahZimmermann-Schmutzler/hydralein/README.md

 ## Getting Started
 0) <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo">Fork</a> the project to your namespace, if you want to make changes or open a <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests">Pull Request</a>.
 1) <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">Clone</a> the project to your platform if you just want to use the program.
+    - <ins>Example</ins>: Clone the repo e.g. using an SSH-Key:
+    `git clone git@github.com:SarahZimmermann-Schmutzler/hydralein.git`
 2) Install the dependencies.
 In this case it's just **Paramiko**.
 You can install it across platforms with **Pip**:
     `pip install paramiko`

 >i: If you want to test the the program safely, you can create a test environment with Docker, that establishes an SSH connection to localhost.
 Make sure the container runs before testing the program. *How to create this environment is not part of this Repository*.

 ## Usage
-- Make sure you are in the folder where you cloned Hydralein into.
+- Make sure you are in the folder where you cloned **Hydralein** into.

 - Help!
 What options does the program support!?
     `python hydralein.py -h`
     or
-    `python hydralein --help`
+    `python hydralein.py --help`

 - To run a **Brute-Force Attack** with no further specifications use the following command in your terminal:
     `python hydralein.py -u [nameOfSshUser] -s [addressOfSshServer]`